Oilfields Recycling Centre

 Turner Valley is now a member of the organization and should we have a need to have our Air Quality monitored, CRAZ will send out a mobile unit to do the monitoring.

 Turner Valley has installed a 4.83kw Solar Array at the town’s Water Treatment plant.
 The system represents our commitment to finding and implementing scales of effenciency in our day to day operations.
-In the nine months of operation, we have generated over 4.43 megawatts of energy, 22% above the average similar system, in Southern Alberta.
-This production is equal to powering 139 homes and saves 3.04 tons of GHG (green house gases).
+In the nine months of operation, we have generated over 11.1 megawatts of energy, still in the top 10 in Southern Alberta.
+This production is equal to powering 519 homes and saves 7.9 tons of GHG (green house gases).
 This also negates the need for producing energy from non-renewable resources.
+We have just installed another 1.2kw system on the Town Shop, with an additional 5kw array due to be installed in the spring of 2014.

 When renovating or building, reuse existing materials and buy or sell second-hand.
 Ask your contractor about Alberta’s “green building” initiative to reduce waste, improve energy efficiency and save you money! www.builtgreenalberta.com